20487 - TOURISM CULTURE AND TERRITORIAL MARKETING

 - Conduct case study focusing on branding and marketing for places.

-- Predict tourism market trends and interpret different scenarios at national and international level.
+- Understand and predict tourism market trends and interpret different scenarios at national and international level.

-- Analyze and compare different destination management approaches to tourism (wine routes, cruise destinations, ...).
+- Analyze and compare different business models and destination management approaches to tourism.

-- Use real data to develop market strategies for the hospitality industry.
+- Use real data to develop market strategies for the tourism industry and for tourism destinations.

 - Develop problem solving capacities.

-- Interact with tourism actors in a constructive and professional way (through company visits and guest speakers).
+- Interact with tourism actors in a constructive and professional way.

 - Assess the branding strategy of a place (city; nation; region).